layumi/Person_reID_baseline_pytorch/README.md

 **It may take more than 10G Memory to run.** So run it on a powerful machine if possible.

 It will output Rank@1, Rank@5, Rank@10 and mAP results.

+### Tips
+Notes the format of the camera id and the number of cameras.

+For some dataset, e.g., MSMT17, there are more than 10 cameras.
+You need to modify the `prepare.py` and `test.py` to read the double-digit camera ID.

+For some vehicle re-ID datasets. e.g. VeRi, you also need to modify the `prepare.py` and `test.py`.
+It has different naming rules. https://github.com/layumi/Person_reID_baseline_pytorch/issues/107 (Sorry.
+It is in Chinese)

 ## Citation